atrettel/sheardata/src/README.md

 Source directory for the shear layer data compilation
 =====================================================

-This directory contains the scripts that create the database file itself.
+This directory contains the scripts that create the database and documentation files.

 ## Compilation instructions